Thomas Baptiste: Biography

-In the 1960s, he co-founded an advisory committee of the British Actors' Equity Association, to represent black actors in Britain.
-In an interview which appeared in 1992, Baptiste said that he thought black actors were having even more difficulty beginning their careers than he had done forty years earlier.
+In the 1960s, Baptiste co-founded an advisory committee of the British Actors' Equity Association, to represent black actors in Britain.
+In an interview which appeared in 1992, he said that he thought black actors were having even more difficulty beginning their careers than he had done forty years earlier.

+From the 1990s, Baptiste had a home in St Lucia, and he spent the last 10 years of his life in Hove, East Sussex.
+He died, aged 89, on 6 December 2018.